• Skip to primary navigation

 4. Update or Restore iPhone Using iTunes

-When iPhone enters recovery mode, you will see a pop-up on the screen of your computer, providing the options to either Update or Restore your device.
+When iPhone enters Recovery mode, you will see a pop-up on the screen of the computer, providing the options to either Update or Restore the device.

 iPhone Recovery Mode Options

-If you select Restore, iTunes will completely erase all the data on from your iPhone and install the latest required software on your device.
+If you select Restore, iTunes will completely erase the data from your device and install the latest required software on your device.

 In both cases, wait for iTunes to download the software on your iPhone.
-If the download is taking longer than 15 minutes and iPhone exits recovery mode, allow the download to finish and repeat step 3.
+If the download is taking longer than 15 minutes and iPhone exits recovery mode, you will have to go back to step 3 and repeat the process.

 5. Setup iPhone Using Backup or as New Device